tilltmk/opencats-docker/README.md

 This repository contains one of the rare Docker setups for OpenCATS that works.

 Installation:
-1. Clone this repository to your local system: ```git clone https://github.com/tilltmk/opencats opencats && cd opencats```
+1. Clone this repository to your local system: ```git clone https://github.com/tilltmk/opencats-docker opencats && cd opencats-docker```
 2. Open the file docker-compose.yml and update the environment variables under opencats-db and phpmyadmin with your own values.
 3. Start the Docker containers with the command: ```docker-compose up -d ```
 4. Open a web browser and go to http://localhost:4000 to access the OpenCATS application.